This article originally appeared on VICE Canada.

 In response, health authorities around the world are pushing for frequent hand-washing and no face-touching.
 They have also urged people to take sick days at the onset of cold- and flu-like symptoms, and to stock up on about one week’s worth of food and water, in case of emergency quarantine.
 The recommendations have prompted the precariously employed to highlight just how difficult it is for many people to cope with a serious health issue.

 A quick Twitter search pulls up several concerned users who say they can’t take sick leave because they do shift work and get paid by the hour, as opposed to enjoying stable salaries with sick days built in.
-Others say they live paycheque to paycheque and can’t afford to pay for extra food rations.
+Others say they live paycheck to paycheck and can’t afford to pay for extra food rations.

 For someone on social assistance or a single parent who is precariously employed and doesn’t enjoy sick days or disposable income, following the government’s recommendations might be impossible, Poland said.